Our Registered Dietitian Nutritionist’s Tips To Hit The Ground Running in 2021

 Thursday, January 14th

-Try smaller sizes of your favorite drinks (like Starbucks holiday coffees and specialty drinks) for fewer calories while still enjoying all the flavor.
+Try smaller sizes of your favorite drinks (like Starbucks holiday coffees and specialty drinks) for less calories while still enjoying all the flavor.

 Friday, January 15th